 Mount Fuji

-Mount Fuji at 3,776 metres is an active stratovolcano and the highest peak in Japan, visible on clear days from Tokyo (about 100 kilometres north-east) and from across the Kanto and Chubu regions.
-It has been a sacred mountain since at least the 7th century, a pilgrimage site, and the subject of more Japanese art than any other natural landmark.
-Hokusai’s Thirty-Six Views of Mount Fuji and Hiroshige’s versions of the same subject established the mountain’s global image in the 19th century.
+Mount Fuji at 3,776 metres is an active stratovolcano, the highest peak in Japan, and one of the most climbed mountains in the world.
+It has been a sacred mountain since at least the 7th century, a pilgrimage site, and the subject of more Japanese art than any other natural feature – Hokusai’s Thirty-Six Views of Mount Fuji established the mountain’s global image in the early 19th century.

-In 2024, the Yamanashi Prefecture authorities closed the most popular Yoshida Trail section (the Subashiri crossing to the 5th Station from above the forest line) except to ticketed, properly equipped climbers, and implemented a daily cap of 4,000 climbers per day on the Yoshida route.
-A barrier gate closes the trail when the daily cap is reached.
-This situation will continue to evolve; check current regulations at the Yamanashi/Shizuoka Fuji tourism authorities before planning.
+In 2024, Yamanashi Prefecture closed the most popular trail section (the Yoshida Trail above the forest line) except to ticketed, properly equipped climbers and implemented a daily cap of 4,000 climbers on the Yoshida route.
+A barrier gate closes the trail when capacity is reached.
+This situation will continue to evolve; check current regulations with the Yamanashi and Shizuoka Fuji tourism authorities before planning any climb.

 The Trails

-Yoshida Trail (north side, Yamanashi Prefecture): the most popular, best-serviced, with the most mountain huts and the busiest.
-5th Station is at 2,305 metres; summit at 3,776 metres.
-Total ascent around 1,400 metres, approximately 5-7 hours up, 3-4 hours down.
-This route closes in the new regulation system when daily capacity is reached.
+The Yoshida Trail (north side, Yamanashi Prefecture) is the most popular and best serviced, with the most mountain huts.
+The 5th Station sits at 2,305 metres; the summit is at 3,776 metres.
+Total ascent roughly 1,400 metres, approximately 5 to 7 hours up and 3 to 4 hours down.
+Subject to the new daily cap.

-Subashiri Trail (east side, Shizuoka Prefecture): longer approach from a lower 5th Station (2,000 metres), joins the Yoshida route above the 8th Station.
-Less crowded, good descent route via the sandy switchbacks.
+The Subashiri Trail (east side) starts from a lower 5th Station at 2,000 metres, joins the Yoshida route above the 8th Station, and is less crowded.
+The sandy descent via the switchbacks is notably faster.

 The official climbing season runs mid-July to early September.
-Outside this period the mountain huts are closed, the trails are unmaintained, and snow conditions require winter mountaineering equipment.
-Climbing outside the season is not illegal but genuinely dangerous; several people die on Fuji each year during off-season attempts.
+Outside this period the mountain huts are closed, trails are unmaintained, and snow conditions require winter mountaineering equipment.
+Off-season climbing is not illegal but is genuinely dangerous; people die on Fuji each year in off-season attempts.

 What to Bring

-The minimum: proper waterproof hiking boots (not trainers), waterproof jacket and trousers, insulating mid-layers (the summit temperature can be well below zero even in summer, and conditions change fast), headlamp with spare batteries, at least 2 litres of water (there are selling points at the mountain huts but they are expensive), high-energy snacks, sunscreen.
-The 5th Stations have gear shops but the selection is limited and prices are high.
+Waterproof hiking boots (not trainers), waterproof jacket and trousers, insulating mid-layers (summit temperature can be well below zero even in summer), headlamp with spare batteries, at least 2 litres of water, high-energy food, sunscreen.
+The 5th Stations have gear shops but selection is limited.
+A night at a mountain hut at the 7th or 8th Station breaks the ascent and reduces altitude sickness significantly compared to the bullet approach.

 Viewing Without Climbing